Subtitle-Archival-Initiative/anime-subtitle-archival/README.md

 ## How are files separated?

-Files are separated by anime, based on [aniDB].
+Files are separated by anime, based on [aniDB]. aniDB IDs are included at the end of each directory.
 This should make finding all the subtitles related to specific anime and seasons a lot easier.

 Afterwards, they're split by group tag.
-In the event of an untagged release, it will be given a special directory inside of an "Untagged" directory, unless they're Closed Captions (CCs) or official subtitles, in which case they'll be added to either an "Official" or "Closed Captions" directory.
+In the event of an untagged release, it will be given a special directory inside of an "Untagged" directory, unless they're official subtitles, in which case name of the publisher or "Official" will be used instead.

 The subtitles are then split up by episode number and versioning (if applicable).
 Should a file exceed 100MB (GitHub limitation), it will be split into however many parts are necessary.